-- Toilet tent, Bedding Bag, Satellite phone, and other necessary equipment.
+Toilet tent, tables, chairs, Bedding Bag, Satellite phone, and other necessary equipment.

 - Food: Three times meals ( Breakfast, lunch, and Dinner)type of different items

-- Drink: Tea, Coffee, and Tang juice with light snacks biscuits cookies, etc.
+- Drink: Tea, Coffee, hot chocolate, and Tang juice with light snacks biscuits cookies, etc.

 - Domestic flights: